 Rose stocks up on the newest Parisian styles — just in case.
 As for Susie?
 She walks away from the excursion with a shiny, new plunger.
 Some things never change.

-A Ladies’ Night comedy gig at The Gaslight.
+A Ladies’ Night comedy gig at The Gaslight

 If there is one thing Midge does best, it is stand-up.
 Susie, finally in her element after spending the day with Midge, shuts down The Gaslight for a Ladies’ Night Only show, aka no Joel, no Benjamin, no Lenny Bruce.
 And absolutely no cell phones — one thing Susie and Midge can agree on (Midge is wary of blue light causing wrinkles).

-Filled to the brim with gals celebrating their own Galentine’s Day in similar fashion, Midge knocks it out of the park with her best show yet — these ladies can really relate to her marriage woes (the left swipes are especially upsetting) and fear that her kids might not turn out just right.
+Filled to the brim with gals celebrating their own Galentine’s Day in a similar fashion, Midge knocks it out of the park with her best show yet — these ladies can really relate to her marriage woes (the left swipes are especially upsetting) and fear that her kids might not turn out just right.
 And no, after much debate she does not invite Imogene or Rose as it would ruin the day for them.
-But, the 14th is fair game …
+But, the 14th is a fair game …

-Wrap it up with a midnight snack.
+Wrap it up with a midnight snack

 No girls’ night is complete without a bottle of wine and a sleeve of cookie dough (I know you all do this).
 And while Midge may not be the straight-from-the-bottle type of gal (or is she?), I have a feeling that she would never turn down a good meal — forget the gluten-free bread (she can’t believe it is even on the menu), the dairy alternative (just drink the milk, she says) and this green matcha that everyone is so obsessed with (everyone can see it is green, right?!).

 Midge favors the classics.
-Which is why her Galentine’s Day would almost certainly end with a late-night dinner in her favorite booth at the Stage Deli — no boys allowed.
+This is why her Galentine’s Day would almost certainly end with a late-night dinner in her favorite booth at the Stage Deli — no boys allowed.
 And, as the night turns into morning, she enters Valentine’s Day with Susie by her side.
 How 2019 of her.